lmuntaner/tech-introduction-product-people/docs/databases/relational.md

 Let's take a closer look at the row with `id` 5.

 * `id`.
 Value is 5.
-This value represents the unique identifiers of the relationship.
+This value represents the unique identifier of the relationship.
 It is not an identifier for the book or the writer.
 But the relationship between a book and a writer.
 * `author_id`.
 Value is 3.
 The author with `id` 3.
 Which is Lev Tolstoy.
 This is a relationship of a book with Lev Tolstoy.
 * `book_id`.
 Value is 5.
 The book with `id` 5.
 Which is Anna Karenina.
 This is relationship of a writer with the book Anna Karenina.

-This row, means that the book Anna Karenina was written by Lev Tolstoy.
+* This row means that the book Anna Karenina was written at least by Lev Tolstoy.

 Let taken a look at the last two rows: